GhettoKitty/Incredibox-Elemental-Pack/README.md

 Then, in the extracted exe, you will click on the file extracted exe, and navigate to find the exe file.
 That part is key.

-C:\Users\YOUR_USERNAME\Downloads\IncrediboxPack\IncrediboxPack

-(Replace YOUR_USERNAME with your actual username.
-It should be pretty self explanatory to find.

 Then, double click the Incredibox.exe.
 It should look something like this:

 ![image](https://github.com/user-attachments/assets/247106e7-87dd-4262-939f-af8e3c8419a4)